UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 Creating yet another spreadsheet may make you cringe, but hunting down a wide variety of UTM-tracked links is what’s sure to give you a headache.
 Keep a list of your UTM links so everyone on your team knows which tagged links currently exist.

 Having a running list will also prevent your team from creating duplicate UTM codes for the same campaign, which can skew your analytics data and create unnecessary confusion.
-With a running list, everyone on your team will have an easy reference point to ensure they are using correct UTM codes for new campaigns.
+With a running list, everyone on your team will have an easy reference point to ensure they are using the correct UTM codes for new campaigns.

 5. Connect UTM tracking codes to your CRM or marketing tool.